Town-of-Impostors/TownOfImpostors/README.md

 <a href="https://www.paypal.com/donate?hosted_button_id=M2FL98EWXTQDE"><img src ="https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif" alt="Donate with PayPal button" ></img></a>

 All donations are appreciated and will go towards the development of mods.

 ---

-<h1 id="troubleshooting">Troubleshooting</h1>

-### The mod isn't installed or game doesn't launch
-- Please make sure you're using the latest version of the mod and the correct version of Among Us for it
-- Please make sure you're using Windows, this mod is not compatible on mobile, Mac or any other OS/devices
-- Please make sure you're not loading other mods along with this one
-- Make sure you have followed all the <a href="#installation">installation steps</a>, especially launching the game via the Among Us.exe file
-- Try uninstalling the mod (see uninstalling the mod in the Installation Steps) and following the installation steps again
-- If you're using a Mod Manager to install the mod, it is not guaranteed to work
-- You might be missing some cpp libs (software libraries used by the mod); please install <a href="https://aka.ms/vs/16/release/vc_redist.x86.exe">visual studio c++</a>

-### The mod still doesn't work or found a bug?
-You can <a href="https://github.com/AJMix/TownOfImpostors/issues/new">raise an issue within GitHub</a> documenting your issue.
-You will need to be logged into GitHub to do this.

-## Known Issues
-- When updating from version to version, settings can bug and cause unintended effects.
-This is due to how new custom settings are being added in each update.
-If you are getting strange bugs occurring with the settings, try manually settings everything again (to overwrite the saved settings on your computer) by manually toggling options on and off, setting timers and settings counts.
-You can also do a hard reset by running vanilla among us and creating a lobby, then reopening among us with this mod.
-In v1.5.0 onwards, there is a new reset settings button the host can make use of to do a hard reset on all custom settings to reset everything to default values

-- Disconnections in the middle of the game can cause bugs to occur, and the only way to fix them would be starting a new game or restarting the game.
-This mod was made with the assumption that no one would disconnect as disconnections are a whole other edgecase to fix.
-Future updates will hopefully fix this, but for now, just start another game or restart the client if a disconnection causes your game to bug

----